dilshadhasnain07/Rosebot/README.md

 ## Setting up the bot (Read this before trying to use!):
 Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!
-This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.6 There are two possible ways of configuring your bot: a config.py file, or ENV variables.
+This is because markdown parsing is done by iterating through a dict, which are ordered by default in 3.6.

+### Configuration

+There are two possible ways of configuring your bot: a config.py file, or ENV variables.

 The prefered version is to use a `config.py` file, as it makes it easier to see all your settings grouped together.